Roadmap out of Lockdown

 During lockdown we’ve been talking a lot with Tad from Massif about the possibility of liquid chalk acting as a hand sanitiser.
 Unfortunately the short answer is that liquid chalk is not recognised as a hand sanitiser.
 The WHO has very specific requirements and ingredients for hand sanitiser.
 The alcohol content alone does not make it work.
 It may well do the job but it also may well not.

 Most hand sanitisers have a lot of “gel” in them to make your hands feel moisturised after using them.
 Not exactly what you want before you climb.
-So Massif have created us a customised hand sanitiser with the minimum gel allowable, we will have this for use next to the liquid chalk stations.
-So you sanitise your hands, then use the Liquid Chalk, then crush.
+So Massif have created us a customised hand sanitiser with the minimum gel allowable, available around the centre.
+So you sanitise your hands, then use Liquid Chalk, then crush.
 The result is actually really impressive.
 It’s the best liquid chalk we’ve ever used!

 You will be allowed to use loose chalk as well, if you feel you need to, but we will be encouraging you to use as little as possible to help us keep the place clean and the air quality high.